-- Place grill/grate back onto the trimmer bowl
+- Place the grill/grate back onto the trimmer bowl

-- The put your bud on the grill/grate not to much (do not overcrowd)
+- Put your bud on the grill/grate not to much (do not overcrowd)

 - Next, Place the cover on top of the leaf bowl trimmer

-- Turn handle clockwise for about 10-30 seconds
+- Turn the handle clockwise for about 10-30 seconds

-- Gauge how long depending on how much additional leaves are on the buds
+- Gauge how long it takes depending on how many additional leaves are on the buds

 - Once complete open the top lid and collect your trimmings

 - If using wet now time to hang dry in a hanging tray

 - Remove the grill/grate and collect your trim for either edibles or concentrates.

 Here is a short video of how to use a leaf bowl trimmer,